TheAsel/BYBE-frontend/README.md

 - Shop Generator
   - Browse and filter a list of all items
   - Generate random shops with filters and templates
+- NPC Generator
+  - Randomly generate NPC features (name, class, job, etc.)
+  - Manually describe a character description, personality and more
+  - Generate a sheet for your character
 - Fast, mobile friendly, light/dark theme, accessible
 - More to come...